Short Story Winner: Simon Gilbert. Click here to read more.

 The Mairtín Crawford Awards are aimed at writers working towards their first full collection of poetry, short stories, or a novel.
 Both published and unpublished writers are invited to submit between 3-5 poems for the poetry award, and a short story of up to 2,500 words for the short story award, with the only stipulation being that they have not yet published a full collection of poetry, short stories, or a novel.

-Our thanks go to Bullitt Hotel, Belfast and CILIP Ireland for their generous support.
+Our thanks go to CILIP Ireland for their continued support of the Awards.

 Who was Mairtín Crawford?